How to open an offshore bank account in Singapore

 What bank accounts can I open?

 The conditions for non-resident bank accounts are pretty much the same between all the banks – or were when last checked for this article.
-You cannot open a current account with chequing and a debit or credit card, but you can open a savings account.
+You cannot open a current account with a chequing service or a debit or credit card, but you can open a savings account.

-You can transfer money in and out of this easily and you will also be given an ATM card that can be used at cashpoints in Singapore and abroad.
+You can transfer money in and out of this easily and you can also have an ATM card that can be used at cashpoints in Singapore and abroad.
 Obviously, you will usually be subject to fees when using cashpoints abroad.

 In addition to Singapore dollar savings accounts, you should also be able to open term deposits for a higher interest rate.
 Foreign currency deposits are also available for most major international currencies.